Configuring Store Technologies (Optional)

 Game Center.
 Game Center is Apple’s social gaming network.
 It allows players to connect their devices to the Game Center service to post scores and exchange information.
 For information about configuring Game Center assets in iTunes Connect, see Game Center Configuration Guide for iTunes Connect.

 In-App Purchase.
 In-App Purchase embeds a store directly into your app and enables the app to connect to the store and securely process payments from the user.
 See In-App Purchase Configuration Guide for iTunes Connect.

 Adding Configurations for Store Technologies to the App Record

 After you create an iTunes Connect record for your app, you have access to pages for configuring store technology assets used by the app.
-You access each store technology page from buttons on the App Summary page for the app.
+You can access each store technology page from Features on the App Details page for the app.

 iCloud Display Sets

 Your apps can use iCloud to store related documents and data.
 The documents and data are stored in containers that you configure in the app’s

 Info.plist.
 No iTunes Connect configuration is required to enable an app to use iCloud containers.

 In addition to iCloud containers, iCloud supports display sets that allow multiple iCloud apps to use a single entry in the iCloud Documents & Data user settings.
 Each app still writes data to its container; the display set references the storage used for all the containers.
 To use iCloud display sets, you need to configure the display set in iTunes Connect, identify the apps that use it, and reference the display set from each app’s